EOSIO/eos/docs/01_nodeos/07_concepts/10_context-free-data/05_how-to-prune-context-free-data.md

 Complete the following steps to prune the context-free data from the transaction:

-1. Locate the transaction ID you want to prune the context-free data from, say `<trx_id>`.
+1. Locate the transaction ID you want to prune the context-free data from, e.g. `<trx_id>`.
 The transaction ID can also be found on the `id` field of the transaction.
 2. Locate the block number that contains the transaction, e.g. `<block_num>`.
 Make sure the block number matches the `block_num` field of the transaction.
 3. Find the blocks directory and state history directory (if applicable), e.g. `<blocks_dir>` and `<state_hist_dir>`, respectively.
 4. Launch the [`eosio-blocklog`](../../../10_utilities/05_eosio-blocklog.md) utility as follows: